 This three-year English-taught Bachelor’s degree will equip you with both the technical and the non-technical expertise you need to design, construct and manage complex civil engineering challenges.

 How can you use cutting-edge technology to create user interaction and contribute to a better future for people and society?
-This programme will equip you to design and build innovative solutions.
+This Bachelor's will equip you to design and build innovative solutions.

 This English-taught programme will equip you to help shape tomorrow’s world by developing and improving high-tech solutions for practical problems in an increasingly broad range of societal domains.

 Do you want to contribute to improvements and renewal in the healthcare sector?
-Then the Health Sciences programme at the University of Twente is the right choice for you.
+Throughout this Bachelor's you will learn to look at healthcare from different perspectives.

 This three-year English-taught Bachelor’s will equip you to combine creativity with technology and engineering to design or improve products that benefit people, industry and society.